RikNorakomi/CodechallengeFFW/README.md

 Due to time constraints I have also opted for creating a simple paginating mechanism over trying to implement something like the Paging3 library [see StarWarsRepository & The OverviewScreen composable]

 ## Unit & UI tests
-TODO: not yet implemented
+TODO: not yet implemented: Looking into MocKMP for a multiplatform solution: https://github.com/kosi-libs/MocKMP

-## Shared code
+## Shared code / multiplatform solutions
-Shared ViewModel, Networking & Repository implementations are available in the [commonMain] package.
+- Shared ViewModel, Networking & Repository implementations are available in the [commonMain] package.
-Ktor has been used for a shared network implementation.
+- Ktor has been used for a shared network implementation.
+- kotlinx.serialization for multiplatform approach to de/serialization
+- Touchlab's Kermit Logger used for multiplatform solution to logging

 ### Android specific code
 - Compose UI & Routing are done from the Android package
 - Coil is used for Image loading

 # The Code challenge